VIETNAM Charismatic Little Tiger of Asia

 MEKONG RIVER DELTA

-The Mekong Delta in Southern Vietnam is comprised of a 60,000km long web of interconnected waterways which spans across three Vietnamese provinces.
-This lush, tropical delta is dominated by Southeast Asia’s mightiest river, the Mekong.
-The Mekong splits in Cambodia into two main rivers, the Bassac and the First River, then in Vietnam into a more complex system, creating a maze of small canals, rivers and arroyos.
-Exploring these rivers and their numerous tributaries by boat is an ideal way explore the Mekong Delta at a leisurely pace and provides an opportunity to experience the truly unique Mekong River lifestyle.
-The area is brimming with small craft villages, Khmer Pagodas, magnificent mangroves, picturesque orchards and some remarkable floating markets.
+The Mekong Delta in southern Vietnam is a vast network of interconnected waterways covering an area of 60,000 km² across three Vietnamese provinces.
+This lush, tropical region is dominated by Southeast Asia’s mightiest river, the Mekong.
+In Cambodia, the Mekong splits into two main branches, the Bassac and the First River, before entering Vietnam and branching into an even more intricate system of canals, rivers, and arroyos.
+Exploring these waterways and their countless tributaries by boat is the perfect way to experience the Mekong Delta at a leisurely pace, offering a glimpse into the region’s truly unique riverine lifestyle.
+The area is alive with charming craft villages, Khmer pagodas, majestic mangroves, picturesque orchards, and vibrant floating markets.
+Read more

 CAN THO (delta)